ryonakano/pinit/CONTRIBUTING.md

 Alternatively, you can fork this repository, edit the `*.po` files directly, and submit changes through pull requests.

+> [!NOTE]
+> Strings in the translation files are updated automatically if they're changed in the source code.
+>
+> Things to happen when strings are changed in the source code:
+>
+> - GitHub Actions ([gettext-flatpak](https://github.com/elementary/actions/tree/main/gettext-flatpak)) updates the `*.pot` file and commits it to the repository
+> - Weblate Addon ([Update PO files to match POT (msgmerge)](https://docs.weblate.org/en/latest/admin/addons.html#addon-weblate-gettext-msgmerge)) detects the modification of `*.pot` file, updates `*.po` files accordingly, and commits them to the repository

 ## Propose Code Changes

-We accepts changes to the source code through pull requests―even a small typo fix is welcome.
+We accept changes to the source code through pull requests―even a small typo fix is welcome.

 > [!TIP]
 > Again, [the guideline by elementary](https://docs.elementary.io/contributor-guide/development/prepare-code-for-review) would be helpful here too.